Updated March 17, 2021

 Deer Island is a residential community less than one mile by boat from downtown Mount Dora, Florida.

-The island is bounded by Lake Dora on the north and Lake Beauclair on the south.
+The island is bounded by Lake Beauclair on the south and Lake Dora on the north.

 A causeway on the western end of the island joins it to the mainland, and a narrow winding canal joins these two lakes at the east end of the island.